rahulkrishy/CPT_Github/Readme.md

-# Welcome to Explore-Learn-Practice(ELP) Repository for Git and GitHub!
+# Welcome to CPT(Concepts-Practices-Tasks) Repository for Git and GitHub!
 ---
 ## Table of Contents